The Newsroom (American TV series): Season 1

-On Metacritic, the first season scored 56 out of 100, based on 31 critics, indicating "mixed or average reviews".
-On Rotten Tomatoes, the first season has a rating of 48%, based on 48 reviews, with an average rating of 6.4/10.
+On Metacritic, the first season scored 56 out of 100, based on 31 critic, indicating "mixed or average reviews".
+On Rotten Tomatoes, the first season has a rating of 50%, based on 50 reviews, with an average rating of 6.7/10.
 The site's critical consensus reads, "Though it sports good intentions and benefits from moments of stellar dialogue and a talented cast, The Newsroom may feel too preachy, self satisfied, and cynical to appeal to a wide range of viewers."

 Tim Goodman of The Hollywood Reporter writes that how viewers respond to the show "has everything to do with whether you like [Aaron Sorkin's] style.
 Because ...
 Sorkin is always true to himself and doesn't try to cover his tendencies or be embarrassed by them".
 Alessandra Stanley of The New York Times commented that "at its best ...
 The Newsroom has a wit, sophistication and manic energy....
 But at its worst, the show chokes on its own sanctimony".
 Times James Poniewozik criticized the show for being "smug" and "intellectually self-serving", with "Aaron Sorkin writing one argument after another for himself to win."
 Los Angeles Times critic Mary McNamara said the show's drama is "weighted too heavily toward sermonizing diatribes".

 Reviews by American newscasters have been mixed as well.
 Jake Tapper, then of ABC News, criticized Sorkin's partisanship: "they extol the Fourth Estate's democratic duty, but they believe that responsibility consists mostly of criticizing Republicans."
 Dave Marash of Al Jazeera was not convinced that the show portrays the news industry accurately.
 On August 1, 2012, Sorkin responded to critics by including news consultants with newsroom experience.
 Former CBS Evening News anchor Dan Rather gave the pilot a favorable review, saying the show "has the potential to become a classic".

 Actor Thomas Sadoski later said he found it funny that a scene of his character announcing the news of Osama bin Laden's death on an airplane had become a frequent and widespread Internet meme.